spgarbet/FRED/README.md

 Using the make command from the top-level directory should compile all of the source-code as well as unzip any population files that are included with the FRED Download.

 #### Notes on Compiling FRED
-The Makefile in src has the default set for a Production optimization and c++11 standards.
-There are commented out lines to give examples of switching to development compiling optimization and switching to c++14 or c++17 standards.
+The Makefile in src has the default set for a Production optimization and c++17 standards.

 To set the  compiler flags for optimization, uncomment the appropriate line for your environment.
 ```